-JESSE and the CATERPILLAR WHO GOT ITS WINGS is International Gala Star and NAACP award winning actor/writer/educator AARON BRAXTON’S debut middle-grade, children's novel that explores themes of self-esteem, friendship, family, heartbreak, life and loss––while still maintaining a great sense of humor and a deeper sense of purpose.
+JESSE and the CATERPILLAR WHO GOT ITS WINGS explores themes of self-esteem, friendship, family, heartbreak, life and loss––while still maintaining a greater sense of humor and a deeper sense of purpose.

 "I wrote this novel to represent the inner hopes, dreams and aspirations of African American boys and other kids of color, who, all too often, do not see themselves fully actualized in literature.
 There are a lot of books out there that tell amazing stories.
 Unfortunately, many of them use African American characters as afterthoughts and do not involve the complex, subconscious minds of kids from African American and diverse communities.
-I wanted to change that perspective in meaningful ways."
+I was divinely inspired to change that narrative in meaningful and authentic ways."

 **SPECIAL NOTE TO PARENTS AND EDUCATORS